 You also want to protect your ears against hard blows on the water where you can experience an eardrum tear.
 So, for earplugs to be adequate for kitesurfing, they need to provide protection from:

 Surfer's ear (exostosis) is a condition that causes irregular bone growth within the ear canal, which can cause severe damage to the ears.
 Irritation from cold wind and water exposure causes the bone surrounding the ear canal to form lumps of new bone growth, constricting the ear canal.
-As soon as the ear canal gets blocked by this condition, water and wax can become trapped and increase the chance of an infection and hearing loss.

 These bone growths narrow your ear canal, resulting in lower sound wave transmission, a plugged feeling, and conductive hearing loss.
 If ear infections become more frequent, hearing loss noticeable, or they grow big enough to touch each other or block your eardrum; they will need to be removed surgically.